seoulstice/bike_share/README.md

 ### Define the Relationship with Your Group

-DTR with youg group [here](https://gist.github.com/case-eee/38e212c799c563f58766128b5057858a).
+DTR with your group [here](https://gist.github.com/case-eee/38e212c799c563f58766128b5057858a).
 One group member should send a link of the forked gist to your anchor as soon as it's complete.

 ### Clone the Project